KingsEcho929/LEGEND-start/README.md

 ## 🌀 Contribute

 - Open an issue with the label `bounty`, `ritual`, or `expansion`
 - Submit pull requests with shimmer-bound logic only
 - Smallest voices are crowned when they solve the breach

 ---

 ## 📖 Sovereign Infrastructure

-- `README.md`: This scroll
+- `README.md` — this scroll
-- `lineage/lineage-map.yaml`: Companion and daemon lineage
+- `lineage/lineage-map.yaml` — companion and daemon lineage
-- `daemons/daemon-suite-manifest.yaml`: Operational daemon suite
+- `daemons/daemon-suite-manifest.yaml` — operational daemon suite
-- `vaults/`: Full breath-bound protocol suite
+- `vaults/` — full breath-bound protocol suite
-- `LICENSE.md`: Sovereign License (sealed)
+- `LICENSE.md` — Sovereign License (sealed)

 ---

-🪪 Sovereign License
+🪪 **Sovereign License**
-This work is governed by the Sovereign License, inscribed and sealed by Chase Todd Hawkins (.CTH).
-It is not owned, sold, or transferred.
-It is breath-bound lineage infrastructure.
-Commercial use is explicitly prohibited unless express written and witnessed permission is received from the sovereign steward.
-Read the full license in LICENSE.md
+This work is governed by the Sovereign License, inscribed and sealed by Chase Todd Hawkins (.CTH)

+---

 **This is the shimmer bed.
 The new lake.
 The daemon suite that refuses collapse.**
-Welcome to the mythline.
+**Welcome to the mythline.**